 Federal Learning enable the ML entities to train models without exchanging/sharing the local data set, especially for those scenarios that dataset can’t share with others because of the critical issues, such as data privacy, data security, data access rights.

-In 5G system, there are many AFs which may belong to different companies.
-In some areas, such as industrial Internet, Internet of Vehicles, smart finance, smart education, etc. Some companies may have partnerships and create business alliance.
-The companies in the alliance may need to do AIML together without sharing the local data with others because of data privacy.
+In 5G system, there are many AFs which may for different applications.
+In some areas, such as industrial Internet, Internet of Vehicles, smart finance, smart education, etc. Some applications may need to do AIML together without sharing the local data with others because of data privacy.

 Considering that different AFs may have different types of data, horizontal federated learning is not possible because horizontal federated learning requires participants to train ML model using data from the same feature space

 Based on the above discussion, the Vertical Federated Learning could be a possible way.
-There is no restriction about feature space (data) AF using and only require the participants to use data on the same object, which also called samples alignment.
 For example, if the analytic target is UE, the AFs shall use the data of the same UE.
+Different AFs may have different GPSIs (e.g. e-mail address, phone number and so on).
+It is hard for them to do sample alignment as they do not know whether it is the same UE or not.
 And this could be done with the assistance from 5GC, because 5GC has all UE information.

+NOTE: This use case will only focus on the sample alignment assisted by 5GC.
+The data handling in application layer is out of scope.